What is S.T.A.R.S.?

-It’s a new program launched by the Hazelwood Fire Department that will enable our paramedic/firefighters to be better prepared to take care of special needs residents, should an emergency arise.
-The program is titled S.T.A.R.S. which stands for (Special needs Tracking, and Awareness Response System.)
+A program launched by the Hazelwood Fire Department that enables our paramedic/firefighters to be better prepared to take care of special needs residents, should an emergency arise.
+The program is titled S.T.A.R.S. which stands for Special needs Tracking, and Awareness Response System.

 Who can be a Hazelwood S.T.A.R.?